Configuration Reference

 Project Policy

-bitloops init bootstraps the current directory as a Bitloops project by creating or updating .bitloops.local.toml, adding it to .git/info/exclude, installing hooks, and running the initial baseline sync through the daemon.
+bitloops init bootstraps the current directory as a Bitloops project by creating or updating .bitloops.local.toml, adding it to .git/info/exclude, and installing hooks.

 The thin CLI and hook layer resolve project policy by walking upwards from the current working directory towards the enclosing .git root.